baobabyoo/ytla2miriad/README.md

 Modified from the idl2miriad task of the MIR IDL package (https://github.com/qi-molecules/sma-mir)

-The source code ytla2miriad is under the Miriad_converter directory.
+The source code ytla2miriad is under the Miriad_converter directory, which is initially developed by Hauyu Baobab Liu, Kyle Lin, and Sheng-Yuan Liu.
 It depends on the external library files under the idl_sav directory.